For about a century, raw foods have been foundational "health foods”.

-Dr. Howell hypothesized that the enzymes in raw foods help us to break down these same foods and reduce the need to produced enzymes internally.
+In the 1920’s, Edward Howell, M.D., asserted his idea that the enzymes in raw foods help us to break down these same foods and reduce the need to produced enzymes internally.

 But healthy people have no difficulty synthesizing enzymes, provided the body gets enough protein and other essential nutrients.

 Nor is there any evidence for Dr. Howell's claim that diets high in cooked foods tax the body's digestion or overall metabolism, promote disease, or accelerate aging.

 In brief, we can find little or no persuasive evidence for Dr. Howell’s core claims, which were largely based on limited, unpersuasive research conducted in the 1920's and 1930's.